HumanCellAtlas/metadata-schema/contributing.md

 ## Observed guidelines

-- Don't merge your own PR.
-This ensures that at least one other person has reviewed your suggested changes and has approved them.
+- *Do not merge your own PR.* This ensures that at least one other person has reviewed the suggested changes and has approved them.
 The only exception is if another person specifically "approves" your PR, but doesn't actually merge it.
 In this scenario, because the other person gave approval that they agree with the changes, the original PRer is allowed to merge their own changes.
-- Be as clear and descriptive as possible when commenting on the PR.
-Include references to current GitHub issues when appropriate.
+- *Be clear and descriptive in PR comments.* Include references to current GitHub issues when appropriate.
 Reference specific people if the PR addresses someones concerns.
-Include reasoning behind changes that could be controvesial (e.g. reason why a field names changes, but no reason needed to fix a typo in a field description).
+Include reasoning behind changes that could be controversial (e.g. reason why a field name changes, but no reason needed to fix a typo in a field description).